ShiHengyu111/ShiHengyu111.github.io/_publications/2025-05-08-Microgel-number-4.md

 Served as a Research Assistant of statistic in Prof. Wu Weitai Lab, Assisted Dr. Zhao Ting and Dr. Zhang Haojie in digital signal processing, hypothesis testing, and significance analysis for ongoing experiments.
 Specifically, it includes:

-1. Performed preprocessing of raw experimental signals, including performing FFT-based spectral inspection and applying basic denoising procedures for downstream analysis.
+1. Performed preprocessing of raw experimental signals, including performing filters to denoise and smooth, and applying basic denoising procedures for downstream analysis.
 2. Conducted non-parametric statistical inference (e.g., Wilcoxon rank-sum test) to evaluate adhesive performance under small-sample and non-normal settings
 3. Responded to reviewers’ critiques regarding the statistical significance of hydrogel sensor anti-peeling performance